collapsed-stacks/startups/questions/9197/i-m-28-years-old-should-i-go-to-university-now-or-intern.md

 - posted by: [Alejandro G](https://stackexchange.com/users/8265496/alejandro-g) on 2016-05-28
 - score: -2

-<p>Actually, you will be 34 years old by the time you finish your MBA.</p>
+Actually, you will be 34 years old by the time you finish your MBA.

-<p>You cannot get a six-figures job in this day and age with only a college education.</p>
+You cannot get a six-figures job in this day and age with only a college education.

-<p>Today, the life expectancy of an individual currently living in the United States of America is 78.</p>
+Today, the life expectancy of an individual currently living in the United States of America is 78.

-<p>However, new drugs are being discovered daily and some of them can cure you from a lot of incurable diseases.</p>
+However, new drugs are being discovered daily and some of them can cure you from a lot of incurable diseases.

-<p>At the very least, you can live longer.</p>
+At the very least, you can live longer.

-<p>Also, there are many technological advances now helping you to live longer, my mother has a titanium hip.
-This was not possible 50 years ago.</p>
+Also, there are many technological advances now helping you to live longer, my mother has a titanium hip.
+This was not possible 50 years ago.

-<p>You can now buy a Mitsubhishi heart and replace your current heart with an artificial heart.
-Again, this was not possible 50 years ago.</p>
+You can now buy a Mitsubhishi heart and replace your current heart with an artificial heart.
+Again, this was not possible 50 years ago.

-<p>As you can see, you may live all way to 88 years old in the near future.</p>
+As you can see, you may live all way to 88 years old in the near future.

-<p>You can live in the ghetto or you can live in Bel Air.</p>
+You can live in the ghetto or you can live in Bel Air.

-<p>Choose wisely.</p>
+Choose wisely.